 8. The Best Way to Be Ready for an Accepted Offer

-But even so, you’ll want to make sure you’re ready to pay attention and respond to phone calls and emails from your lender or mortgage broker for a few weeks.
+But even so, there are a number of important steps that can only be completed once your offer is accepted, so you’ll want to make sure you’re ready to pay attention and respond to phone calls and emails from your lender or mortgage broker.

 Once your offer is accepted, your lender will get busy officially approving your mortgage.
 Sometimes, they’ll need signatures or updated documents or additional information, so you’ll want to make sure you’re ready to pay attention and respond to phone calls and emails from your lender or mortgage broker.
 With lenders changing requirements day-to-day as the pandemic affects the market, this is especially true.
 For many homebuyers, making an offer is the point in the whole process where home buying starts to feel real.
 So if you’re ready to put in that offer (or almost ready) we’re ready to help you get your mortgage.
 Learn about how Morty makes finding the best mortgage easy.
 When you’re ready for your mortgage, you can get started here.